 This charity event is intended to raise awareness and reduce the stigma associated with seeking treatment for mental health.
 We hope this will be an unforgettable event that raises funds for a great cause.
 We invite you to join us in a charity run or walk to raise funds for the Canadian Mental Health Association – Calgary Region (CMHA Calgary).
-Participants have the option of running or walking 10 kilometers on Saturday, October 24th at Princess Edward Island park.
+Participants have the option of running or walking 10 kilometers on Saturday, October 23rd at Prince's Island Edward Park.
 If you would prefer to show your support financially, please donate through the Canadian Mental Health Association – Calgary Region link below.

 My motivation and why you should donate…